 Compact remnants formed in supernovae can receive proper motions via two classes of engine-driven natal kicks: asymmetric matter ejecta or asymmetric neutrino emission.
 For BHs, asymmetric matter ejection mechanisms only work when matter is ejected, as opposed to prompt collapse or complete recapture of all ejected material (``fallback'').
 In our calculations, we expect that only a small fraction of systems eject a substantial amount of matter, enabling a substantial BH natal recoil kick.
-In contrast, asymmetric neutrino emission mechanisms operates even without any mass ejection, and thus could operate in any model of BH formation.
-Although neutrino mechanisms have been invoked to explain recoil velocities of pulsars and X-ray binaries \citep{Lai1998,Repetto2015}, the proposed kick models all require strong magnetic fields and models without strong magnetic fields are unable to produce significant neutrino kicks \citep{Tamborra2014}.
+In contrast, asymmetric neutrino emission mechanisms operate even without any mass ejection, and thus they can affect any model of BH formation.
+Although neutrino mechanisms have been invoked to explain recoil velocities of pulsars and X-ray binaries \citep{Lai1998,Repetto2015}, the proposed kick models all require strong magnetic fields.
+Models without strong magnetic fields are unable to produce significant neutrino kicks \citep{Tamborra2014}.

 The sterile neutrino oscillation model~\citep{Kusenko1996,Fryer2006b} argued that neutrinos produced in the core could oscillate to sterile neutrinos and escape the core.
 Large magnetic fields align the ions and electrons, forcing both the neutrino scattering and absorption cross sections to be anisotropic.
-To ensure asymmetric neutrino emission, these strong magnetic fields must be at the surface of last scattering for the neutrinos.
+To ensure asymmetric neutrino emission, these strong magnetic fields must be at the last scattering surface for the neutrinos.
 If the magnetic field in the core is high enough to align the ions and electrons, the neutrinos in the core will be anisotropic.
 If these neutrinos oscillate into sterile neutrinos, they can escape, retaining their anisotropies and generating large natal kicks.